holliemaethomas/Java-fundamentals/README.md

 ## findSmallestAverage
 method that, given an array of arrays, calculates the average value for each array and return the array with the lowest average

+# Lab three

+## weather data
+this method should take in an array of weather data and return the highest and lowest temperatures

+## vote count
+this method should take in an array of strings, like a ballot, and return the winner